Ganesh Hegde: Singing

-In October 2005 Ganesh released his debut album "G" with the backing and promotion of Bollywood star Shah Rukh Khan.
-He is reported as the first Indian pop act to produce, write, direct and star in his debut music video (for his single Main Deewana).
-He is also credited for launching the career of Indian model and actress Yana Gupta, for whom he crafted the song "Babuji" in the film Dum.
+In October 2005, Ganesh released his debut album "G" with the funding and promotion of actor Shah Rukh Khan.He is known as the first Indian pop star to produce, write, direct and star in his debut music video (for his single Main Deewana).

 Hegde started out performing with Asha Bhonsle on stage shows and she is reported to have convinced him to release his own album.
 She has sung a duet with him in G, titled Kabhi Kabhi.
 Hegde then launched his second Pop album Let's party in August 2011 which features Hrithik Roshan and Katrina Kaif in the title song Let's Party and Bipasha Basu and Priyanka Chopra in Mind Blowing.
 The album was launched by Shahrukh Khan, Hrithik Roshan, Bipasha Basu, Priyanka Chopra and Sonu Nigam.
-Deepika Padukone has also featured in one of his songs called Bolydude Ganeshan.
+Deepika Padukone also featured in one of his songs titled Bolydude Ganeshan.

-Hegde has also sung the rap Kaun Banega Crorepati promo song ' Ek Sawaal Ka Sawaal Hai ', for the third season of the show hosted by Shah Rukh Khan.
-The song is available on a T Series album titled ' Shah Rukh Khan Kar Le Kar Le Koi Dhamaal'.
-The video was conceptualised and directed by Hegde.
+Hegde also performed the rap promo song "Ek Sawaal Ka Sawaal Hai" for the third season of Kaun Banega Crorepati, hosted by Shah Rukh Khan.
+The song appears on a T-Series compilation album titled Shah Rukh Khan Kar Le Kar Le Koi Dhamaal.
+The music video was conceptualized and directed by Hegde.

 Education

-Hegde is an alumnus of the Umedbhai Patel English School and Prahladrai Dalmia Lions College, Malad, Mumbai.
+Hegde is an alumnus of the Umedbhai Patel English School and Prahladrai Dalmia Lions College, Mumbai.